stanfordnlp/cocoa/index.md

 A: SELECT (Jessica, Columbia, Computer Science, Google)<br/>

 We used the CoCoA framework to collect 11K human-human dialogues from Mechanical Turk.
 Human-human dialogues in this setting exhibit challenging lexical, semantic, and strategic elements, including cross-talk, coreference, correction, coordination, implicature, and so on.
-We then trained **dynamic
+We then trained a **dyn**amic knowledge graph neural **net**work (DynoNet) on the collected dialogues.
+We deployed conversational bots using this underlying model and asked Turkers on Mechanical Turk to chat with them to complete the MutualFriends task, and asked them to rate the bots.

 ### Resources